AnnaE23/Anna-Edwards-First-Assignment/README.md

  * Choosing an Enterprise
  * Developing a Business Plan
  * Developing a Risk Management Strategy
+   * Avoid the risk
+   * Reduce the risk
+   * Transfer the risk
+   * Accept the risk
  * Marketing and Advertising
  * Finacial Management